hamjac5334/Portfolio/Data_Analysis/Capital_Bikeshare/README.md

 3. **Feature engineering.** 17 engineered features across three families: temporal (hour, day-of-week, rush-hour, season), trip-level (duration, distance, speed, round-trip flag, bike type), and station aggregates (per-station ride totals, casual share, avg duration).
 4. **Modeling.** Chronological train/validation/test split (months 1–10 train, 11 validation, 12 test).
 HistGradientBoostingClassifier with class balancing.
 Target leakage controlled by computing station aggregates on training data only and merging onto val/test.
 5. **Translation.** Model scores aggregated to the station level.
 Stations ranked by member like volume × concentration.
 Sizing computed transparently with named, sensitivity tested assumptions.
-**Model performance.** ROC AUC = 0.73 on the held-out validation set.
-Moderate — by design.
+**Model performance.** ROC AUC = 0.73 on the held out validation set.
 The AUC reflects real overlap between member and casual ride patterns, which is the central thesis of the analysis.
 Effect sizes (Cramér's V = 0.21 for rush-hour effect) confirm that the differences are practically meaningful, not artifacts of sample size.

 ## Reproducing the analysis